 - Contracting with our global network to maximize your investment

-- Making the process as rewarding as possible for your entire team
+- Making the process as rewarding (and fun) as possible for your entire team

-We also created an internal program called Window that allows you to check your exhibit component inventory, collaborate with key team members, and explore your analytics.
+You’ll also be able to access exhibit related tools through Window, our proprietary software that allows you to check exhibit component inventory, collaborate with key team members, and explore your analytics.